perpetual-s/Gemi/README.md

 **Under the following terms**:
 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-## Acknowledgments

-### Special Thanks
-- **Google DeepMind** for Gemma 3n and the Impact Challenge
-- **Ollama Team** for making local LLMs accessible
-- **Apple** for powerful ML frameworks and developer tools
-- **GRDB.swift** by Gwendal Roué for excellent SQLite integration

-### Inspiration
-- Anthropic's research on AI companionship
-- The growing need for private AI solutions
-- Everyone who believes in digital privacy

-### Beta Testers
-Thank you to our early users who provided invaluable feedback!

 ## Privacy Commitment

 Your privacy is our core principle.
 Gemi will **never**: